lipopowski/lipopowski.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year computer science/math joint major from Harvey Mudd College.
-My research interests include facilitating interdisciplinary computation research, accessible technology, and online community moderation.
+In fall 2021, I will be starting my PhD at Stanford University.
+I received my BS in computer science and mathematics from Harvey Mudd College.
+My research interests fall within the broad category of social computing, particularly around online community moderation and encouraging pro-social behavior in large communities.
+I

 <!-- Site-wide configuration
 ------